 Now, if a Photographer only photographed foxes, then great!
 Keep the fox illustration on the logo!
 It makes sense!
 Or, if that restaurant only served deer or fox meat?
 Sure!
 Keep those elements!
 But not-so-shockingly, that’s rarely the case.

 And yes, Portland is weird, but I don’t think fox meat will become in fashion any time soon.

 Let’s reel it in here, and talk specifics with a real-life logo I recently designed for an upcoming, super cool e-course called The Canning Academy®:

 - Firstly, the concept we’ve got with this logo is focusing on the “Academy” and school-like aspect of “Canning Academy.”
 The term “Academy” conjures up design elements and imagery like circular “seals of approval”, “badges”, “banners” and other “collegiate” elements.
 Bonus?
 This approach has been tweaked enough to also look like a canning lid, sealing the concept (<— pun intended!) into place and making it have a purpose, a point, and a sense of memorability with the Viewer’s mind.

 - Secondly, since the act of canning has been going on forever, a great way to visually represent the passage of time is with retro-inspired fonts and a grunge, distressed, stamp-like texture.
 Those textures also have a hand-made quality to them too, perfect for the homemade canning concept.

-The designs that stand the test of time are designs that have a concept, or a thought-process behind it, and as a Designer with plenty of custom logo design packages, I always shoot for this kind of timeless approach because who wants to re-do their materials every 3 years?
+The designs that stand the test of time are designs that have a concept, or a thought-process behind it, and as a Designer, I always shoot for this kind of timeless approach because who wants to re-do their materials every 3 years?
 And what does that do for the long-term memorability of your brand?